 Academic Areas of Interest

-molecular evolution of iron transport proteins, transferrins, ferric binding proteins, antimicrobial peptides, co-evolution of proteins, bioinformatics
+molecular evolution of iron transport proteins (especially, transferrin, DMT1, hemojuvelin; iron uptake in bacteria, especially ferric binding proteins; co-evolution of proteins,

 Personal Areas of Interest

-Bridge, computer games, reading (science fiction and mysteries)
+Bridge, computer games, reading (science fiction and mysteries), travel

-My BS (Biology, magna cum laude) is from Furman University (1980) and my PhD (genetics) is from Indiana University, Bloomington (1985).
-At Chatham, I have served as department chair (Biology), division chair (Natural Sciences), and associate dean (Academic Affairs).
-My research focuses on the evolution of the genes involved in iron homeostasis using primarily a bioinformatics approach (phylogenetics, protein modeling, etc.) I have served as a panel reviewer for the NSF and NIH, as an external reviewer for several colleges, and as an ad hoc reviewer for a number of journals including BMC Genomics and the Journal of Molecular Evolution.
+After earning a BS in Biology (1980, magna cum laude) from Furman University, I studied Genetics at Indiana University-Bloomington (PhD 1985).
+Just two days after turning in my thesis, I drove to Pittsburgh to join the faculty at Chatham, where I have also served as department chair (Biology), division chair (Natural Sciences), associate dean (Academic Affairs), and program director (MS Biology).
+During the 2013 calendar year, I did a sabbatical at the Harvard University School of Public Health, Department of Genetics and Complex Diseases.
+My research focuses on the evolution of the genes involved in iron transport and regulation using primarily a bioinformatics approach (phylogenetics, protein modeling, etc.) I have served as a panel reviewer for the NSF and NIH, as an external reviewer for several colleges, and as an ad hoc reviewer for a number of journals including BMC Genomics and the Journal of Molecular Evolution.
 Over the years I've offered over 20 different courses including genetics, biostatistics, bioinformatics, research methods, and developmental biology.
-I have supervised 12 thesis students and over 65 undergraduate tutorial students.
-I am married to Dr. Michael Lambert of the Pittsburgh Supercomputing Center, and we have two children, two cats, and one rabbit.
+I've also had the pleasure of supervising 12 thesis students and over 65 undergraduate tutorial students.
+I am married to Dr. Michael Lambert of the Pittsburgh Supercomputing Center, and we have two children and two cats.

 - B.S.
 Biology, Furman University (Greenville, SC), 1980 (magna cum laude)